GearZer0/HakiChecker/README.md

  	- Login to Auth0 and get API KEY
 	- input API KEY and API PASSWORD into API KEYS section in the script
 	- Public API : 4,000 API requests per day.
 40,000 hits per day, each API request consume 10 hits

+Score Definition
+0: Auth0 Signals is neutral about the IP address given.
+It means the service cannot find the IP address in any given individual service and cannot classify the IP as risky.
+-1: Auth0 Signals has detected the IP address in one of the checks.
+This is the lowest level of risk of an IP address.
+-2: Auth0 Signals has detected the IP address in two checks.
+This is the medium level of risk of an IP address.
+-3: Auth0 Signals has detected the IP address in all the checks.
+This is the highest risk level of an IP address.

 Virustotal : https://www.virustotal.com/gui/home
  	- Login to Virustotal and get API KEY